 All securities held in the Sub-Fund are subject to the ESG Criteria.
 This is achieved through the use of Amundi's proprietary methodology and/or third party ESG information.

-The Sub-Fund first applies Amundi's exclusion policy including the following rules: - legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - companies that seriously and repeatedly violate one or more of the 10 principles of the Global Compact, without credible corrective measures; - the sectoral exclusions of the Amundi group on Coal and Tobacco (details of this policy are available in Amundi's Responsible Investment Policy available on the website www.amundi.ie).
-The Sub-Fund as a binding elements aims to have a higher ESG score of its portfolio greater than that of its investment universe which will at all times have an average ESG rating of "D" using Amundi's ESG rating methodology.
+The Sub-Fund first applies Amundi's exclusion policy including the following rules:

+- legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - companies that seriously and repeatedly violate one or more of the 10 principles of the Global Compact, without credible corrective measures; - the sectoral exclusions of the Amundi group on Coal and Tobacco (details of this policy are available in Amundi's Responsible Investment Policy available on the website www.amundi.lu).

+The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the ICE BofA Global Large Cap Corporate USD Hedged Index.